MNSGC-Ballooning/GPS-emulator/readme.txt

 edited by Ethan Thompson-Jewell
-changed: (all of these changes are commented out, not deleted yet if they work will delete them later --> venting can not occur at any altitude
+changed: (all of these changes are commented out, not deleted yet if they work will delete them later --> venting can now occur at any altitude
 --> ascent rate reduction is not constant for any altitude

 ---------------GPS Emulator 6-6-22 -------------------